greglandrum/rdkit-blog/posts/2021-07-24-setting-up-a-cxx-dev-env.md

 The way to make the build easy is to use cmake to set everything up, so I need a `CMakeLists.txt` file that defines my executable and its RDKit dependencies:
 ```
-cmake_minimum_required(VERSION 3.18)
+cmake_minimum_required(VERSION 3.20)

 project(simple_cxx_example)
-set(CMAKE_CXX_STANDARD 14)
+set(CMAKE_CXX_STANDARD 20)
 set(CMAKE_CXX_STANDARD_REQUIRED True)

 find_package(RDKit REQUIRED)
-find_package(Boost COMPONENTS timer system REQUIRED)
+find_package(Boost CONFIG COMPONENTS timer system REQUIRED)
 add_executable(tautomer_hash tautomer_hash.cpp)
-target_link_libraries(tautomer_hash RDKit::SmilesParse RDKit::MolHash
+target_link_libraries(tautomer_hash  RDKit::MolHash RDKit::FileParsers RDKit::SmilesParse
    Boost::timer)
 ```
-This tells cmake to find the RDKit and boost installs (which "just works" since cmake, boost, and the RDKit were all installed from conda), defines the executable I want to create, and then lists the RDKit and boost libraries I use.
+This tells cmake to find the RDKit and boost builds we have installed (which "just works" since cmake, boost, and the RDKit were all installed from conda), defines the executable I want to create, and then lists the RDKit and boost libraries I use.
 And that is pretty much that.

 Now I create a build dir, run `cmake` to setup the build, and run `make` to actually build my program: